-- In the last 5 years, I developed a number of severe food sensitivities due to Leaky Gut including but not limited to dairy, egg whites, soy, most nuts/seeds, banana, pineapple, broccoli, spinach, raw blueberries, raspberries, strawberries, and about 40 others.
+- In the last MANY years, I developed a number of severe food sensitivities due to Leaky Gut including but not limited to dairy, eggs, soy, most nuts/seeds, banana, pineapple, broccoli, and about 40 others.
 You will find that my recipes are free of what I cannot consume.

 - Because of my food sensitivities, I got really creative and started experimenting with plant-based baking instead of feeling like I couldn’t enjoy anything.
 After all, I do have a very large sweet tooth!
 And now I LOVE creating this way, I find it to be an extremely creative process.
 The idea of plant-based anything started in 2013 and has flourished ever since.
 And no, I am not a vegan or a vegetarian.

 - In general, I think everyone can benefit from adding more whole foods and plants into their diets.
 Whole foods and plants feed our mind, body, and soul and that’s why I promote the message of clean eating, especially with the gluten-free community.
 Whole foods over processed ones.